 Real estate tax is the annual tax that a homeowner pays on his home’s assessed value.
 To determine how much one must pay in property taxes, the fair market value of the home is determined.
 Then, the local county office multiplies the fair market value by a predetermined percentage, which gives the tax assessment value.

-The amount of real estate tax a home owner must pay depends on the value of his home and the area of the country that he lives in.
+The amount of real estate tax home owner must pay depends on the value of his home and the area of the country that he lives in, which also can be seen at Southwest Edmonton Real Estate taxes.
 However, the county reaches the tax amount by multiplying the tax assessment value by a percentage which is the local tax rate.

 For instance, if your house has a fair market value of $250,000 and the predetermined percentage is 70%, the tax assessment value of your home is $175,000.